TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 Keys in Hand

 Close, move in, unpack.
-Start date: July 1.
+Orientation begins June 22.
 Your commute to BSW Main is 8–12 minutes from most Temple neighborhoods.
 You’re home.

 What Breaks This Timeline